What is coagulation?

 Ferric chloride

-Ferric chloride is the coagulant of choice for many industrial and sanitary wastewater treatment applications, due to its high clarification efficiency and usefulness as a sludge dewatering agent.
+Ferric chloride is the coagulant of choice for many industrial and sanitary wastewater treatment applications, due to its high efficiency in clarification and its usefulness as a sludge dewatering agent.
 Although it leaves a slight residual color, this chemical has excellent turbidity removal properties.

-It can be found in many applications, both biological (blood elimination) and environmental (industrial and sanitary wastewater treatment, sludge dewatering, metal precipitation, etc.).
+It is found in many applications, both biological (blood disposal) and environmental (industrial and sanitary wastewater treatment, sludge dewatering, metal precipitation, etc.)

 Here are a few of the coagulant’s physico-chemical properties.
-Available in liquid form, it has a slightly pungent odor, a reddish color and a pH below 1, making it highly acidic.
+It is available in liquid form, it has a slightly pungent smell, reddish color, a pH of less than 1, so it is very acidic.

 Alumina sulfate